GaryZhous/Resume/README.md

 # Resume Template
 My resume template in LaTex!
 All the links are mockups.
+Font size is 11.